 It’s also best to just let your friends drag you, to wherever, for hangouts or parties.
 Post-breakup, your brain is looking for that feel-good substance you used to enjoy from hanging out with your ex.
-So, go out on a date with your best friends and try to stay away from painful thoughts—when you can.
+So, go out on a date with your best friends and try to stay away from painful thoughts.

 4. Let go of lingering bad feelings

 When you repeatedly replay the breakup scene, you tend to play the blame game and hold a grudge.
 You might find yourself bearing your emotional baggage or unfinished business.
 All this will be destructive to your healing process.

 So, let go of your ex and forgive them for hurting you—or yourself for breaking their heart.

 5. Embark on a new and solo adventure